 you have the right to:

-1. Know the correct procedures for a applying for student financial aid, your Cost of Attendance (COA), and the types of financial aid available.
+1. Know the correct procedures in order to apply for student financial aid, your Cost of Attendance (COA), and the types of financial aid available.

-2. Know how financial need is determined (COA), what the criteria are for awarding financial aid, how academic progress is determined (SAP), and what you have to do to continue receiving financial aid.
+2. Know how financial need is determined (COA), what the criteria are for awarding financial aid, how academic progress is determined (SAP), and what you must do to continue receiving financial aid.

-3. Know the type and amount of financial aid you will receive, how much of your financial aid need has been met, and how and when you financial aid will be disbursed.
+3. Know the type and amount of financial aid you will receive, how much of your financial aid need has been met, and how and when your financial aid will be disbursed.

-5. View the files associated with your student financial aid file, in accordance with the Family Educational Rights and Privacy Act (FERPA).
+5. View the files associated with your student financial aid portfolio, in accordance with the Family Educational Rights and Privacy Act (FERPA).

 6. Know the conditions of any loan you accept.

-7. Petition any decision with the RMUoHP Financial Aid Office in regard to your application.
+7. Petition any decision to RMU’s Financial Aid Office in regarding your application.

 As a student financial aid recipient, it is your

-Provide correct information at all times.
+Always provide correct information.
 Reporting false information is a violation of the law and may be considered a criminal offense.

 Read, understand, and keep copies of all forms you sign or submit.

 Know and comply with the rules governing the financial aid you receive.
-These rules include but are not limited to you must:
+These rules include but are not limited to the following.

 Be a US citizen or eligible non-citizen.